 Fast forward to the present day, and you can see how things have changed.
 Along with the presence of the World Wide Web, there is also an abundance of websites built with young coin collectors in mind.

-One of my favorite places to direct the young coin collectors — and the parents of new, young collectors — is H.I.P.
-Pocket Change.
+It’s one of my favorite places to direct the young coin collectors — and the parents of new, young collectors.

 Designed just for kids, the site is full of interactive, educational, and interesting games, activities, and informational tidbits that will spark the imagination and curiosity of young, budding numismatists.